tumrod/bisque-lungMap/README.txt

 2. Move necessary packages into site-packages
 (bqapi) $ sh setup_src.sh

-3. To run a python script, make sure to activate the virtualenv
+3. To run a python script, make sure that you have activated the virtualenv [it should look like (bqapi) $ ]

 $ source bqapi/bin/activate

 4. Run the script file